 Announcing the Balboa Peninsula Trolley

 The Balboa Peninsula Trolley is a new, free service for community members and visitors.
 The trolley is intended to move people around the Peninsula without having to pay for parking or worry about finding a place to park.
 The trolley service begins on Saturday, June 17 and will continue each Saturday and Sunday through September 3, 2017.
-The trolley will also be running on the Fourth of July holiday.
-The hours of operation are from 7:30 a.m. to 9:30 p.m.
+The trolley will also run and have extended hours on the Fourth of July holiday.
+The hours of operation on July 4, 2017 are from 7:30 a.m. to 11 p.m.

 The trolley route begins in the parking lot of Hoag Hospital and makes it way along Newport/Balboa Boulevard to the Balboa Pier and follows the same path on the return trip to Hoag Hospital.
 There are 18 stops along the way, 10 on the way to the Balboa Pier and eight on the return trip.
 There will be a total of four trolleys operating each day.
 It is estimated that a trolley will be at each stop every 15 minutes; however, service may be delayed during periods of heavy traffic.
 Riders are welcome to get on and off at any of the stops along the route.